 ― Carl Gustav Jung

-My name is Maxim Ilyashenko (MA Psy) and I provide therapy in my private practice In London, Shoreditch (including online) as a Jungian psychotherapist (Analytical psychologist).
+My name is Maxim Ilyashenko (MA Psy) and I provide therapy once or twice weekly in my private practice In London, Shoreditch (including online) as a Jungian psychotherapist (Analytical psychologist).
 Also I work as a couple therapist and a group facilitator (Process work/Worldwork/Conflict resolution).